christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     > Either all of them use braces, or none of them use braces.

--   Do not write if statements all-on-one-line, unless you have a set of consecutive if statements which are similar, and by aligning them it makes it clear to see the pattern of similarities and differences.
+-   Do not write if statements all-on-one-line unless you have a set of consecutive if statements which are similar, and by aligning them it makes it clear to see the pattern of similarities and differences.

     ```javascript
     if (x == 1) return “one”;
     if (x == 2) return “two”;
-    if (x == 3) return “three”
+    if (x == 3) return “three”;
     ```

 ### Ternary